 IP Cameras can record on resolutions of up to 4K, depending on the quality of the camera.
 This means you can have a clear view of everything in your shot, including faces.
-In comparison, even the high-end CCTV cameras have quality issues, and can often be fuzzy.
+In comparison, even high-end CCTV cameras have quality issues, and can often be fuzzy.
 We’ve all seen the news clips of unclear CCTV footage, where you can barely make out what’s going on.

 Also, IP cameras can be rigged up to many Internet of Things (IoT) devices.
 You could connect your camera to an alarm system that triggers when motion is detected on the camera.
 If your camera has face recognition or license plate detection, you could even rig this up to give personalised greetings or give access to only those who need it.

-Simply take control of your IP Camera via your smartphone and you can happily zoom in and out, and move direction of your camera if you spot something untoward.
+Simply take control of your IP Camera via your smartphone and you can happily zoom in and out, and move the direction of your camera if you spot something untoward.